davecoulter/YSE_PZ/docs/install.rst

 * :code:`VOL`

-The local path to the root of this repo -- will be mapped to /app in the docker web img
+The local path to the root of this repository -- will be mapped to /app in the docker web image

 * :code:`VOL_DB`